 PTT values the importance of social, environmental and health impact management in every project.
 This is to ensure that operations throughout the project lifecycle, before, during and after operations are controlled to avoid any disturbances to or negative impact on society, the environment, and safety, allowing co-existence on a sustainable footing with local communities.
-By conducting impact assessments, defining preventive mitigations, and monitoring measures to oversee the practices of contractors and employees, PTT can ensure that projects are managed strictly in line with the prescribed procedures and measures.
+By conducting impact assessments, defining preventive mitigations, and monitoring measures to oversee the practices of contractors and employees, PTT can ensure that projects are managed strictly in line with the stated procedures and measures.

 Social, Environmental and Health Impact Analysis